nordic-rse/nordic-rse.github.io/content/blog/2025-11-17-friendshipbook.md

 hyperparameter search routines, and plotting tools for complex statistical outputs.
 Some created large-scale research software, such as pharmacokinetic simulators, protein-modelling toolkits, molecular-dynamics workflows, and systems for running PyTorch on supercomputers.
-A few mentioned niche or personal favourites, from RPN calculators and regulatory-genesis analysis tools to code that plays YouTube channels or helps explore electrons and atoms — all illustrating how “useful” can mean anything from powering major research to simplifying everyday tasks.
+A few mentioned niche or personal favourites, from RPN calculators and regulatory-genesis analysis tools to code that plays YouTube channels or helps explore electrons and atoms — all illustrating how *useful* can mean anything from powering major research to simplifying everyday tasks.

 ### RSE Olympics would be fun!